Garden Snails As Pets – Is That Okay?

 Ease Of Keeping

 Snails are among the most accessible pets to keep since they adapt quickly to different conditions.
-These creatures can comfortably live in a plastic container, a glass terrarium, or you can make them a simple habitat.
+These creatures can comfortably live in a plastic container or a glass terrarium, or you can make them a simple habitat.

 Low Maintenance